 Hating on millennials has become so popular that headlines pointing out trends in their choices have also become irresistible click-bait.
 “Because we all live in a much more connected world than before, I wonder if we’re having these conversations around ‘killing’ stuff just because we’re more aware of the shifts in our collective environment, and are aware of them in real-time,” Skinner says.
 “For me, having the conversation of people ‘killing’ certain products focuses on the wrong things—instead of looking at what is happening, I’m interested in why people make the choices they do.
 What cultural contexts are informing their choices?”
 Let’s take a look.

-Oh, those lazy millennials, so lacking in table manners everyone should know by now.
+Oh, those lazy millennials, so lacking in table manners.
 For example, they believe there’s no point in buying napkins when you can just use paper towels—don’t they work just as well?
 Fair point, but many criticized millennials for killing the napkin industry when one study, as reported by the Washington Post, found that only 56 percent of those surveyed bought napkins in the past six months, but 86 percent bought paper towels.
 Sure, paper towels are less formal, but millennials just don’t go in for formality: Instead, for them, convenience is key.

 Formal dress codes